WhiteNoise/AIMyAPI/README.md

 **Advantages of AIMyAPI over the Agent (haystack) approach:**

+- Open AI's LLMs today are already really good at writing code, but not necessarily trained on the 'haystack' approach.
 - Data from your API can be kept private as long as you don't add it to the chat history or the prompt.
-AIMyAPI is writing the operations to manipulate the data but doesn't need to see the data itself to do that.
+The LLM is writing the operations to manipulate the data but doesn't need to see the data itself to do that.
-- Writing code means that AIMyAPI can do math and algorithms out of the box - something LLMs struggle at.
-Agents can do this using tools, but that means you need to do the work to implement and explain these tools
+- Writing code means that AIMyAPI can do math and algorithms out of the box - something LLMs by themselves struggle at.
+For instance, asking it to do a simple calculation will result in it writing code to do the calculation.
+Agents can do this using 'tools', but that means you need to do the work to implement and explain these tools wheras they come built-in in a programming language.
-- On that note, OpenAI's LLMs have extensive training on coding and know a wealth of algorithms.
-As long as your API is well documented and not too complex, I've seen a high success rate on the code it writes.
 - Agents typically only do one thing at a time and require several OpenAI API calls to do a single loop.
 AIMyAPI can write an entire program that does several things in one shot.